ps173/personal-notes/UNICODES.md

-# Personal Notes Of All the good blogs that I read
+# Aboslute minimum all the programmers should know about unicode

 ---

-# Aboslute minimum all the programmers should know about unicode

 - Source : "Joel on software"
 - Link : [Joel on software link](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)